This page last reviewed March 14, 2017

 Reducing Short-Lived Climate Pollutants in California

-- Revised Proposed Short-Lived Climate Pollutant (SLCP) Reduction Strategy and relevant appendices have been released for public review and comments.
-Download links are provided below.
+- The Final Proposed Short-Lived Climate Pollutant (SLCP) Reduction Strategy and relevant appendices have been released.

 What are Short-Lived Climate Pollutants?

 Short-lived climate pollutants are powerful climate forcers that remain in the atmosphere for a much shorter period of time than longer-lived climate pollutants, such as carbon dioxide (CO2).
 Their relative potency, when measured in terms of how they heat the atmosphere, can be tens, hundreds, or even thousands of times greater than that of CO2.
 The impacts of short-lived climate pollutants are especially strong over the short term.
 Reducing these emissions can make an immediate beneficial impact on climate change.

 - Black carbon is a component of fine particulate matter, which has been identified as a leading environmental risk factor for premature death.
 It is produced from the incomplete combustion of fossil fuels and biomass burning, particularly from older diesel engines and forest fires.
 Black carbon warms the atmosphere by absorbing solar radiation, influences cloud formation, and darkens the surface of snow and ice, which accelerates heat absorption and melting.
 Diesel particulate matter emissions are a major source of black carbon and are also toxic air contaminants that have been regulated and controlled in California for several decades in order to protect public health.